YashChaudhary18/java-logic-programs/strings/Readme.md

 hello and world → Not Anagram

 Program Logic :
-The program follows these steps:
+The program follows these steps
-Take two strings as input from the user.
+1. Take two strings as input from the user.
-Convert both strings to lowercase to avoid case mismatch (A vs a).
+2. Convert both strings to lowercase to avoid case mismatch (A vs a).
-Check if the lengths are equal.
+3. Check if the lengths are equal.
-If not equal → they cannot be anagrams.
+4. If not equal → they cannot be anagrams.
-Convert both strings into character arrays.
+5. Convert both strings into character arrays.
-Sort both arrays using Arrays.sort().
+6. Sort both arrays using Arrays.sort().
-Compare both arrays using Arrays.equals().
+7. Compare both arrays using Arrays.equals().
-If both arrays are equal → the strings are anagrams.
+8. If both arrays are equal → the strings are anagrams.

 ---